Harip1998/TestTask/README.md

-# TestTask done by Hariath Prajapati.
+# TestTask done by Harinath Prajapati.